StSchnell/Data-Center-Automation/README.md

 ### System Class

-VMware Aria Automation offers a system class, which contains a set of basic functions to offer standard processing methods for the most fundamental requirements in the context of its JavaScript runtime environment.
+VMware Aria Automation offers a system class, which contains a set of basic functions to offer standard processing methods for the most fundamental requirements.
 To use these methods outside of Aria Automation, a [library is available here to emulate the system class](https://github.com/StSchnell/Data-Center-Automation/blob/main/system.class.js).
 This **m**ock-**u**p of the **s**ystem **cl**ass called Muscle.

 To use this library in your code it is necessary to add `load("system.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ### Command Class

-VMware Aria Automation offers a command class, to execute commands of the host operating system, in the context of the JavaScript runtime environment.
+VMware Aria Automation offers a command class, to execute commands of the host operating system.
 To use these methods outside of Aria Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).

 To use this library in your code it is necessary to add `load("command.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.